uadmin/uadmin-docs/document_system/tutorial/part8.rst

 As you can see, there is no FormatID field because Format is a not a model.
 It is a drop down list.
 Format is placed in the models folder because we are importing this drop down list in the Document and DocumentVersion models.

 Now let's run your application.
-Go to Document System Dashboard then open "DOCUMENTS".
+Go to Document System Dashboard then open **DOCUMENTS**.

 .. image:: assets/documentshighlighted.png